Starlink Satellite Internet

 Starlink's tripod install vs Minnesota's reality.

-Designed and built in California, the "tripod the ground" install just isn't feasible in most locations in Minnesota.
+Designed and built in California, the "tripod the ground" install just isn't feasible in most locations in the northern US and Canada.